tyknkd/flashcard-app/SQL_TESTING.md

   * `owner_id`: integer, references `user_id` from `users` table of user which created the deck
   * `public`: boolean, indicates whether deck is public (true) or private (false)
   * `description`: alphanumeric, description of deck
-* List of tests for verifying each table
+* List of tests for verifying each table:
   * After initial populate, a deck exists for each flashcard source data CSV
   * After initial populate, each row and column as expected:
     * `name` matches human-readable source data name in `/Decks/source_info.csv`